CMPUT301W24T52/HotJava/README.md

 The following is a high-level overview of this projects code formatting and structure.
 More in depth details can be found *here* in the HotEvents Wiki.

 ### Frontend
 The frontend consists of all displays and media including displaying images, page/activity-view formatting, color preferences, app splash-screen, and all other UI elements.
+All UI formatting done in XML files.

 ### Backend
+The backend is responsible for handling the flow of data, making calls to the noSQL database whenever any `User`, `Event`, or `Notification` data is needed, and supporting underlying functionality presented to the user.

-### Database Relations
+### Database
-The database maintains 2 primary collections (Users and Events) and 1 secondary collection (Notifications).
+The database maintains 2 primary collections (Users and Events) and 1 secondary collection (Notifications) in a noSQL Document-Store format, Firebase.
 The following is a list of attributes for each document contained in each event.
 ##### User Collection:
 Contains documents corresponding to each User.
 - Name (String)